Frequently Asked Questions

 Q. No internet access?
 Can I still do an email course?

 Yes, all we need from you is an email address to which we can send the course material.
+This address must be the one you complete on the student details when you enrol.
 A friend or relative may help perhaps?
 However, whoever allows you to use their email address, should be prepared to assist you when it comes to typing up and sending in the course assignments – they may be required to access our cloud file sharing system (Dropbox).

 Ask the friend or relative first if you can have course material sent to them by email.
 Use their email address as the ‘students’ when you complete the enrolment form.